Five lessons from Fast Forward

 I would highly recommend the course to anyone in the industry who has a passion for learning new skills, meeting a bunch of great new people and making a real impact through a live brief

-Fast Forward – NABS’ flagship training course for future leaders – starts on Tuesday 7 September and takes place over seven weeks in an online format.
+Fast Forward – NABS’ flagship training course for future leaders – starts on 6 September and takes place over seven weeks.
 It’s perfect for account executives, account managers and planners with up to five years’ experience.

 You’ll work in multi-disciplinary teams with colleagues across the industry to rise to the challenge of a live brief.
 At the end of the course, teams will pitch their ideas to our distinguished panel, who will choose this year’s winners